We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Medford?

-Medford flights can be made cheaper if you choose a flight in the morning.
-Booking a flight at midday will likely mean higher prices.
+Medford flights can be made cheaper if you choose a flight at midday.
+Booking a flight in the morning will likely mean higher prices.

 Located in southern Oregon’s beautiful Rogue Valley, Medford is big enough to offer cultural events and plenty of historical attractions but small enough to be welcoming and easy to navigate.